Digestive health

 1. Why bloating needs blood tests

 The default medical approach to bloating is dietary advice: reduce FODMAPs, eat slowly, avoid trigger foods.
-This helps some people, but it treats bloating as a standalone problem rather than what it often is — a downstream symptom of something measurable in blood.
+This helps some people.
+But it treats bloating as a standalone problem rather than what it often is: a downstream symptom of something you can measure in blood.

 Blood tests matter for bloating because several serious and treatable conditions present with bloating as a primary symptom: